SS Snaefell (1906): Construction and dimensions

 Originally named Viper built for the Irish Channel service between Scotland and Ireland, she was a steel; triple-screw turbine driven vessel.
 Viper was built at Govan by Fairfield Shipbuilding and Engineering Company, launched 10 March 1906.

 The vessel's dimensions were a length of 315'; beam 39'6"; and depth 16'6".
 Viper's engines developed 6,500 i.h.p. which gave her a service speed of 21 knots.
 She had accommodation for 1,700 passengers and a crew of 61.

 Viper was purchased by the Steam Packet on 22 March 1920 and renamed Snaefell.
 The consideration was £160,000.

 Service life

 Under her original owners, G. and J. Burns, Viper was employed on the company's Ardrossan-Belfast service.
 Purchased by the Isle of Man Steam Packet Company in 1920, she was renamed Snaefell, and served the numerous routes then operated by the company.

 War service

 First World War

 Under her original owners, the vessel saw service in the First World War as a troopship.
 Little is known of her Great War service, but it is fair to assume she was used mainly for trooping duties between the Kent ports, Southampton and the main French port serving the British Expeditionary Force at Le Havre.
+Viper was one of few transport ships which did not require the protection of an escort as her service speed was judged to provide her with enough protection.